-2. Spending Requirements for Supplemental and Concentration Grants or improve services to these students in proportion to the increase in funds.
+2. Spending Requirements for Supplemental and Concentration Grants

+Based on the unduplicated count of low-income, English learner, and foster youth students, the LCFF provides additional funding in the form of supplemental and concentration grants.
+LEAs must demonstrate in their LCAP how they will increase or improve services to these students in proportion to the increase in funds.
 The State Board of Education (SBE) approved regulations that detail how to calculate the minimum level of increased or improved services as a percentage, known as the Minimum Proportionality Percentage (MPP).
 The FCMAT LCFF Calculator includes a tool to help LEAs calculate the supplemental and concentration grants and the MPP.